Red-bellied newt: Homing

 Red-bellied newts have a remarkable homing ability.
 They make great efforts to always go back to the same spot on the stream.
 They find their way over several miles of rugged terrain to get back to the spot.
 Likely, smell is responsible for the homing ability.

 Defense

 Red-bellied newts have a brownish-black topside to avoid being noticed.
 When that fails, and they are seen and disturbed, they pull their heads and tails back to reveal their bright-red undersides.
 This serves as a warning to potential predators, as red-bellied newts have enough of a neurotoxin, tetrodotoxin, in their skin, eggs, and embryos to potentially kill an adult human, or 1,200 to 2,500 mice.
-Because red-bellied newts are so poisonous, they are nearly inedible and have no reported predators other a few species of snake which are resistant to the toxin.
+Because red-bellied newts are so poisonous, they are nearly inedible and have no reported predators other than a few species of snake which are resistant to the toxin.
 Like other newts, red-bellied newts have the ability to regenerate several body parts, including their limbs, eyes, hearts, intestines, upper and lower jaws, and damaged spinal cords.